-Three types of epidemiological studies of cancer contribute data to the assessment of carcinogenicity in humans-cohort studies, case-control studies and correlation studies.
+Three types of epidemiological studies of cancer contribute to the assessment of carcinogenicity in humans-cohort studies, case-control studies and correlation studies.

 Rarely, results from randomized trials may be available.
-Case reports of cancer in humans are also reviewed.
+Case reports of cancer in humans may also be reviewed.